FredericoIsaac/Case-Studies/Python/Python.md

 Like we did for range() we need to convert it to a list or iterate through it with a loop to see the elements.

-You could unpack each tuple in a for loop like this.
+You could unpack each tuple in a for loop like this (it can be more that two values).

     letters = ['a', 'b', 'c']
     nums = [1, 2, 3]